lgorissen/k4d/lab 34/README.md

 Above, we see:

-- a single entry that hits the new Pod with Container `lgorissen/terra10:r2-max-4`
+- an entry that hits the new Pod with Container `lgorissen/terra10:r2-max-4`
-- an entry that shows that the new Pod is returning errors
+- an entry that hits the new Pod and gets an error
 - ... and then only responses coming from the old Pods

-That matches with what was expected: see the list a bit higher.
+That matches with what was expected.

 Checking the configuration: